 - Brown Bear and Friends Series: After creating the best-selling Brown Bear, Brown Bear, What Do You See?
 Bill Martin teamed with Eric Carle and created a series of beautifully-illustrated books for young children featuring similar animals including polar bears and pandas.

 - Rainbow Fish Series: Marcus Pfister created the underwater world of Rainbow Fish, with six books in the series.
 The series was also made into an HBO cartoon of the same name.

 - Winnie-the-Pooh: A.A.
 Milne's classic character is so beloved he and his friends in the 100 Acre Wood have starred in many Disney movies and cartoons.
 These whimsical classics are wonderful for children of all ages.

 Toddler and preschool children need read aloud books with simple themes.
 These book series are perfect for children ages three and four.

 - Fancy Nancy: Written by Jane O'Connor and illustrated by Robin Preiss Glasser, Fancy Nancy is a picture book series following the adventures of the ultimate girly girl, Nancy.
 The original book in the series was a New York Times Bestseller for almost 100 weeks.

-- Skippyjon Jones: Judith Byron Schachner began publishing the Skippyjon Jones picture books in 2003 about a Siamese cat that looks like a Chihuahua.
+- Skippyjon Jones: Author Judith Byron Schachner began publishing the Skippyjon Jones picture books in 2003 about a Siamese cat that looks like a Chihuahua.
 Skippyjon Jones has won multiple awards including a 2004 E.B.
 White Read Aloud award.

 - Angelina Ballerina: This popular series of children's books by Katharine Holabird and Helen Craig feature a mouse living in Chipping Cheddar.
 The popularity of the books also spawned a PBS animated series of the same name.